evilsoft/crocks/docs/src/pages/docs/functions/pointfree-functions.md

 title: "Point-free Functions"
 description: "Point-free Functions API"
 layout: "notopic"
-functions: ["alt", "ap", "bimap", "both", "chain", "coalesce", "comparewith", "concat", "cons", "contramap", "either", "empty", "equals", "extend", "filter", "first", "fold", "head", "map", "option", "promap", "reduce", "reduceright", "run", "runwith", "second", "sequence", "swap", "tail", "traverse", "valueof"]
+functions: ["alt", "ap", "bimap", "both", "chain", "coalesce", "comparewith", "concat", "cons", "contramap", "either", "empty", "equals", "extend", "filter", "first", "fold", "head", "map", "merge", "option", "promap", "race", "reduce", "reduceright", "run", "runwith", "second", "sequence", "swap", "tail", "traverse", "valueof"]
 weight: 50
 ---

 While it can seem natural to work with all these containers in a fluent fashion, it can get cumbersome and hard to get a lot of reuse out of.
-A way to really get the most out of reusability in Javascript is to take what is called a point-free approach.
+A way to really get the most out of re-usability in JavaScript is to take what is called a point-free approach.
 Below is a small code same to contrast the difference between the two calling styles: